-Getting your Volcano Vaporizer up and running is easier than you think.
+The Volcano Vaporizer is easier to use than you think.
 It takes just a few steps, and a nice spot near an outlet and a couch.
-Follow the steps in our quickstart guide and you’ll be passing around bags as soon as your Volcano is done heating up.
+Follow the steps in our quickstart guide and you’ll pass around bags as soon as your Volcano is done heating up.

 What’s in the box

-To get started, you’ll just need the base unit, one of the easy valves, and a filling chamber.
+To get started, you’ll just need the base unit, one of the easy valve bags, and a filling chamber.
 Everything else you need is installed and ready to go.

 Easy Valve and Solid Valve

 The Volcano used to arrive without a valve, and users had to buy one separately.
-Now, it includes an Easy Valve Starter Set, which includes four disposable Easy Valves, and one with a replaceable bag.
+Now, it includes an Easy Valve Starter Set, which includes disposable Easy Valve bags, and one with a replaceable bag.
 Our post gets into the differences, and the reasons you might want to buy a Solid Valve separately (Volcano Classic only).

 Super simple setup

-All you have to do to get the Volcano up and running is find a solid, flat spot to set it down on near an outlet.
-Grab the filling chamber and one of the Easy Valve bags, and you’re off and ready to go.
+All the Volcano needs is a solid, flat spot to set it down on near an outlet.
+Grab the filling chamber and one of the Easy Valve bags, and you’re off.

 Quick burnoff cycle

 Before you actually use the Volcano, you’ll want to run a quick burnoff cycle to clear any leftover residue from manufacturing or shipping.
-Turn the heat all the way up -- nine on the Classic, or 446° F on the Hybrid -- and let it heat up for twenty minutes.
-Attach the filling chamber to the Volcano, then turn on the fan and let it run for five minutes.
+Turn the heat all the way up -- nine on the Classic, or 446° F on the Hybrid -- and let it heat up for twenty minutes, then turn on the fan and let it run for five minutes.

 How to fire it up

 Both the Volcano Hybrid and Classic sport a similar control scheme.
 Press the red button (HEAT button on the Hybrid) to turn the heat on.
 The orange light will turn on to indicate the Volcano is warming up (on the Classic), and shut off when it reaches its target temperature.
-Most people run the Classic between six, which translates to 374° F, and eight, which is 417° F. It will take a few minutes to get there, so let’s start it warming up, then grind our herbs.
+Most people run the Classic between six, which translates to 374° F, and eight, which is 417° F. It will take a few minutes to get there, so let’s turn the heat on, then grind our herbs.

 Use the included grinder

-Each Storz & Bickel vaporizer includes a plastic two-piece grinder, and while it might not look like much, it does a great job producing the medium-fine consistency herbs that works excellently in the Volcano.
-If you’re using a four piece grinder, turn the grinding tiers upside down and give it some twists -- a little longer than you’d normally grind -- before turning it upright again.
+Each Storz & Bickel vaporizer includes a plastic two-piece grinder.
+While it might not look like much, it produces the medium-fine consistency that works excellently in the Volcano.
+If you use a four piece grinder, turn the grinding tiers upside down and give it some twists -- a little longer than you’d normally grind -- before you turn it upright again.

 Loosely filled chamber